intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

     The reference data is stored as sheets or JSON in a document database.

-- **system** - the _system_ dataset contains configuration data for the data management platform, including data needed for security, traceability, and data provenance.

-    It includes script parameters and configuration data for provisioning and commissioning devices.
+- **graph** - the _graph_ dataset contains graph-like information about _customer_ and _operations_ entities and their relationships, such as the sales and service network.

+    The dataset is materialised from content and links held in sheets.

+    The data is stored in the same wide-column database as **reporting**, and is intended for access by **API producer** services and transactional systems (OLTP).

 ### Device data